United Airlines found loose bolts, other issues on a key part of grounded Boeing 737 Max 9 jetliners

 It was extremely lucky that the airplane had not yet reached cruising altitude, when passengers and flight attendants might be walking around the cabin, Homendy said.

 The Max is the newest version of Boeing’s venerable 737, a twin-engine, single-aisle plane frequently used on U.S. domestic flights.
-The plane went into service in May 2017.
+The model went into service in May 2017.

 Two Max 8 jets crashed in 2018 and 2019, killing 346 people.
 All Max 8 and Max 9 planes were grounded worldwide for nearly two years until Boeing made changes to an automated flight control system implicated in the crashes.